wcarhart/docs/docs/konphig/faq.md

 ### How does `kn` parse complex arguments?
 `kn` uses an argument parsing library called _koi_ to parse command line arguments.
 Check out [koi's repository](https://github.com/wcarhart/koi) or [koi's documentation](https://willcarhart.dev/docs/koi).

+### Why do I need to both install `kn` and clone the konphig repo?
+`kn` is used to interact with the konphig files.
+To interact with konphig files, the konphig repo needs to be cloned locally.

 <hr>
 <div style="text-align:center">
 	<a class="edit-link" href="https://github.com/wcarhart/docs/blob/master/docs/konphig/faq.md" target="_blank"><i class="fas fa-edit"></i> Edit this page</a>